juliendargelos/three-instanced-particles/README.md

 const physicalParticleSource = new PhysicalParticleSource({ world })
 ```

-As showed previously, this class can be extended, for example, to customize the particle's body shape:
+As shown previously, this class can be extended, for example, to customize the particle's body shape:

 ```typescript
 import { Cylinder } from 'cannon'